avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 If you right-click a tile in the *Theme Palette* region, you will be presented with a floating  menu.
 This will provide options for copying, pasting or various options for adjusting the colour of the selected tile.

 An inclusion to the floating menu, is the *Cascade colours* option.
 Depending on which label you launch the menu from, this option allows you to update the colour to a whole bunch of related widget properties.
-When selected, the default behaviour is for a pop-up dialog to appear.
+When selected, the default behaviour is for a pop-up dialogue to appear.
 This will inform you of the various widget properties, which will be subject to the colour assignment, and you will be asked to confirm the change.

 *Cascade colours* does a lot of heavy lifting, especially in the early stages of theme development.
 As an example, consider the current border settings here: